KazaiMazai/Puredux/README.md

 - Side Effects state mapping
 - Middleware

 ### Operator

 Puredux's Operator typically has an input of an array of requests.
-It always tries to match its input and the work it performs.
+It always tries to match the work it performs to its inputs.

-So it performs only those requests that we pass to it and cancels all the rest.
+That means that Operator performs only those requests that we pass to it and cancels all the rest.

 Implementation of SideEffect and Base Operator: [PureduxSideEffects](https://github.com/KazaiMazai/PureduxSideEffects)